jaziel/spring-rest-jpa/README.md

 ( or change the configurations in the ApplicationContext.xml).

+TODO: Change the cucumber tests to use TestNG.
-TODO: Add the failsafe if terracotta server is offiline.
+TODO: Add the failsafe if terracotta server is offline.